Skip Navigation

 • Percent of trauma-informed healthcare initiatives that are adequately and sustainably resourced, with braided funding streams.
 (Shows the investment and financial commitment to trauma-informed transformation)

-• Percent of healthcare organizations and providers that integrate and analyze population-level trauma and resilience data to inform strategies and allocate resources.
+• Percent of healthcare organizations and providers partnered with Title V that integrate and analyze population-level trauma and resilience data to inform strategies and allocate resources.
 (Indicates the data-driven and community-responsive approach)

 Note.
 When looking at your ESMs, SPMs, or other strategies: